morkeltry/GSScode-converter/js-xlsx/show-me-it-working.md

 ```

 #### Show me what the converter does currently
+(spoiler - it downloads UK postcodes, strips out those not used before 2010, then makes its own lookup between those and wards ;)

 ##### Get the code and data and get them into a useable form